laaksoharju/nation-pub-skeleton/README.md

 1. Install [Node JS](https://nodejs.org)
 2. Clone or download (and unzip) this repo
-3. Navigate to the resulting folder in a command line tool (the right folder contains only the files `app.js`, `package.json`, and `README.md`, apart from some more folders)
+3. Navigate to the resulting folder in a command line tool (you know that you are in the right folder if it contains the file structure above)
 4. Type `npm install` and wait while magic is installing the necessary libraries, which are specified in the file package.json (Don't worry about the npm warning at the end: "No repository field")
 5. Type `node app.js` to start the server
 6. Use a web browser to check what is happening at `localhost:3000`